miaolphoebe/CatStore/README.md

 1. Make sure night mode will work for each page, and each chart
 2. Add setting feature
 3. Link all of dummy data to an API call

+## Development

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.